-Early Childhood Development 1 Year 3 credits Prerequisite: Successful completion of Early II Childhood Education I; Ongoing commitment to a second year of study and completion of concurrent enrollment course.
-NOTE: afternoon only
+1 Year 3 credits Prerequisite: Successful completion of Early

+Childhood Education I; Ongoing commitment to

+a second year of study and completion of

+concurrent enrollment course.
+NOTE: afternoon

+only

+1 Year 1 Year 3 credits

 Year two of the program builds on content and skills learned in Early Childhood Education I. When not in the academic classroom, students will continue supervised teaching in the preschool program or may choose to practice teaching skills more independently in an internship position.
 Students will also have the ability to become Maine Certified Early Childhood Care Assistants.
 Integrated Credit: Science